TLC: Tables, Ladders & Chairs (2013)

-The 2013 TLC: Tables, Ladders & Chairs was the fifth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on December 15, 2013, at the Toyota Center in Houston, Texas.
-It was the last TLC to air exclusively via PPV, as in 2014, the events also became available on WWE's online streaming service, the WWE Network, which launched in February that year.
+The 2013 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fifth annual TLC: Tables, Ladders & Chairs and took place on December 15, 2013, at the Toyota Center in Houston, Texas.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, WWE Champion Randy Orton defeated World Heavyweight Champion John Cena in a Winner Takes All Tables, Ladders, and Chairs match to unify the titles as the WWE World Heavyweight Championship.
-The unified title continued the lineage of the WWE Championship while the World Heavyweight Championship was retired.
+The unified title continued the lineage of the WWE Championship while the World Heavyweight Championship was immediately retired with Orton recognized as its final holder.
 In other prominent matches, Cody Rhodes and Goldust retained the WWE Tag Team Championship in a fatal four-way tag team elimination match against Big Show and Rey Mysterio, The Real Americans (Jack Swagger and Antonio Cesaro), and RybAxel (Ryback and Curtis Axel), The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) defeated Daniel Bryan in a 3-on-1 handicap match, and in the opening bout, CM Punk defeated The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) in a 3-on-1 handicap match.

+This was the last TLC event to air exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.

 Production

 Background

-The event was held at the Toyota Center in Houston, Texas.
+The fifth annual TLC: Tables, Ladders & Chairs was held at the Toyota Center in Houston, Texas.

-TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) produced every December by WWE since 2009.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) event produced every December by WWE since 2009.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2013 event was the fifth TLC.
-It was scheduled to take place on December 15, 2013, at the Toyota Center in Houston, Texas.
+The fifth TLC event was scheduled to take place on December 15, 2013, at the Toyota Center in Houston, Texas.
 Tickets went on sale on September 21.

 In December 2014, CM Punk revealed in his podcast interview with Colt Cabana that he requested the day of the event off to attend C. J. Wilson's wedding; however, the company failed to fulfill his request.
 As a result, he and his girlfriend at the time (now wife) AJ Lee's matches went first and second so they could leave on time and attend the wedding in California the same day.